AHORAFLX/help-flexygo/docs/Programming/Testing.en.md

 ## Exclude tests from flexygo

 If there are test in a dll that we do not want **flexygo** to run, we can tag them with a testCategory attribute and inform **flexygo** of which test should not be used by using the exclude attributes.
-In te following sample if we don't want to execute this test we should set **flexygo** exlude attributes = ExcludeClient
+In te following sample if we don't want to execute this test we should set **flexygo** exlude **attributes = ExcludeClient**.

 ![Exclude dll Tests ](/assets/images/Custom_DLL/testing1.png "Image 2.
 Exclude dll Tests ")